Freight Claims Guide: Types, Filing, and Key Steps

-Receiving an email or phone call from an upset customer about damaged freight is never a positive experience.
-Many shippers believe that a freight claim is intended to solely recover losses from the damage – but does not always cover additional lost revenue.
+Receiving an email or phone call from an upset customer about damaged freight is never a positive experience for you as a shipper.
+You may believe that a freight claim is intended to solely recover losses from the damage – butit does not always cover additional lost revenue.
 However, there are times and specific types of freight claims that can cover these ancillary expenses.

 In this blog post, we'll outline some of the facts about freight claims.
 We also introduce 4 of the most common freight claims submitted by shippers.